cloudfour/cloudfour-boxen/README.md

+## ARE YOU LOOKING FOR THE WIKI?

+Are you looking for [THE WIKI](https://github.com/cloudfour/cloudfour-boxen/wiki)?
+Lots of Cloud Four-specific info, troubleshooting FAQs and the like.

 # Cloud Four Boxen

 This repository is based on [`boxen/our-boxen`](https://github.com/boxen/our-boxen) and looks to that as an upstream source.
 Most of the information in this `README` is correspondingly merged in from that upstream.